Scotland: the Founding and Revival of a Historic Black Community

 Clipper Lane

-A historic black community in Montgomery County, Maryland Macedonia Baptist Church, Bethesda, MD.
+A historic Black community in Montgomery County, Maryland Macedonia Baptist Church, Bethesda, MD.
 The heart of the River Road communities: Clipper Road, Dorsey Road, Crows Hill In the 1900 U.S. census, John and Martha Clipper and their six sons and two daughters lived in Bethesda, Maryland next to George Clipper (his son?
 27 years apart in age) and George’s wife Lucy and their three children.
 The adult men were working as day laborers.
 Apparently the census takers had stopped

 Rock Spring